alex-shnayder/playground/README.md

 Glob patterns are strings that contain wildcards such as `*`, `?`, `[abc]` and others.
 When a pattern is matched with another string, these wildcards can replace one or more symbols.
 For example, `src/*` would match both `src/foo` and `src/bar`.

-While globs are usually used to search file paths separated by slashes, with Outmatch it is possible to match _arbitrary_ strings, whether separated or not.
+While globs are usually used to search file paths separated by slashes, with outmatch it is possible to match _arbitrary_ strings, whether separated or not.

 ## Quickstart

 ```
 npm install outmatch
 ```

-For more installation options, see the [corresponding section](#installation).

 ```js
 import outmatch from 'outmatch'